Flops and Clusters in the Homological Minimal Model Program: Contractions and Deformation Theory

 where $\cart_1$ denotes the category of local commutative artinian $\mathbb{C}$-algebras.
 The definition of this functor, which we do not state here, involves a flatness condition over the test object $R\in\cart_1$.

 Noncommutative deformations add two new features to this classical picture.
 First, the test objects are enlarged from commutative artinian rings to allow certain (basic) noncommutative artinian $\mathbb{C}$-algebras.
 This thickens the universal sheaf.
 Second, they allow us to deform a finite collection $\{E_i\mid i\in I\}$ of objects whilst remembering Ext information between them.
-For this second property to work, it turns out that we need to remove the flatness assumption and replace it with the notion of matric-free (defined below).
-When $|I|=1$, the notions of matric-free and flatness coincide.

 For the purposes of this paper, we will not deform coherent sheaves, but rather their images under the derived equivalence in \S\ref{perverse and tilting}.
 Deforming on either side of the derived equivalence turns out to give the same answer \cite{DW2}, but the noncommutative side is slightly easier to formulate.
 Thus we input a finite collection $\{S_i\mid i\in I\}$ of simple $\Lambda$-modules, and define the associated noncommutative deformation functor as follows.